EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. Expand **ad.adatum.com**, and click **_tcp**.

-    > There should 12 SRV records for the services _gc, _kerberos, _kpasswd, and _ldap, pointing to VN1-SRV1.ad.adatum.com, VN1-SRV5.ad.adatum.com, and vn2-srv1.ad.adatum.com.
+    > There should 9 SRV records for the services \_kerberos, \_kpasswd, and \_ldap, pointing to VN1-SRV1.ad.adatum.com, VN1-SRV5.ad.adatum.com, and vn2-srv1.ad.adatum.com.
+There is an additional SRV record for the service  \_gc pointing to VN1-SRV1.ad.adatum.com, but this record was present originally.

 ### Task 2: Verify shares for Active Directory